heatweb/HNQAP/broswerware/README.md

-Browserware is software that runs in a browser.
+Browserware is JavaScript software that runs in a browser without any installation required.